apache/trafficcontrol/docs/source/api/v5/regions_id.rst

 	|  ID  | The integral, unique identifier of the region to update |
 	+------+---------------------------------------------------------+

-:division:     The new integral, unique identifier of the division which shall contain the region\ [1]_
+:division:     The new integral, unique identifier of the division which shall contain the region
 :name:         The new name of the region

 .. code-block:: http